jaunt/EJS-Site-Builder-Docs/ejssitebuilder/data/md/templates/postGenerate.md

 Whenever files a written during generation, EJS Site Builder keeps track of the details.
 This data is made available in your postGenerate.ejs script.

-Your postGenerate.js script will have access to a javascript object called "output".
+Your postGenerate.ejs script will have access to a javascript object called "output".
 The stucture is as follows:

 ```typescript
 type FileWritten = {